 What dangers and risks did you encounter, and describe any extraordinary methods used to keep workers safe?

 The completed work has consisted of numerous risks that a contractor should be prepared for when in a project like SC931.
 As mentioned, work in these type of systems must be done within current conditions above and below ground.
 The biggest below ground risk is the damage that can be done to other systems within the job range.
 Hitting an existing gas line or pressurized water line can result in major property damage, bodily injury and even death.
 Excavating below an above ground structure without first considering bearing loads and shoring accordingly can also lead to injury or death.
 It is important that a contractor removes the risks of trench caving/collapsing by shoring each trench per the OSHA guidelines.

 How did you leverage new technologies to work faster and reduce waste?

-In contracts such as BC-12171, waste is produced through the dirt/soil being removed from the ground and the sewer system itself.
-At times, it may also be necessary to use equipment that will allow for pipe installation without having to dispose of soil in areas with high traffic patterns.
-For a job like this, conventional tunneling, and microtunneling is best used.
+In contracts such as SC931, waste is produced through the dirt/soil being removed from the ground and the sewer system itself.
+Repairs in the sewer/storm system may require proper use of equipment that will allow the system to continue its use by a community.
+Through the use of water pumps (small and large diameter) a contractor has the ability to carry on large repairs without interrupting the flow of sewage/storm water.
+Without the use of flow mitigation, this water (sometimes, heavily contaminated) can infiltrate into the soil of residential areas.
+On the other hand, it may also be necessary to use equipment that will allow for pipe installation without having to dispose of soil in areas with high traffic patterns.
+For a job like this, the use of pipe ramming, conventional tunneling, and micro-tunneling is best used.
 These trenchless processes require the use of heavy equipment designed to penetrate any type of soil.